-Examples of Expenditures to be Capitalized as Land ---- CI 512:00:11
+Examples of Expenditures to be Capitalized as Land

-- Purchase price or, if donated, fair market value at time of donation - Commissions - Professional fees (title searches, architect, legal, engineering, appraisal, surveying, environmental assessments, etc.) - Permanent landscaping such as land clearing, excavation, fill, grading, drainage (includes movement of earth in preparation for water impoundment) - Demolition of existing buildings and improvements (less salvage) - Removal, relocation, or reconstruction of property of others on the land so that the land may be used differently (railroad, telephone and power lines) - Interest on mortgages accrued at date of purchase - Accrued and unpaid taxes at date of purchase - Other costs incurred in acquiring the land - Water wells (includes initial cost for drilling, the pump and its casing) - Right-of-way.
+- Purchase price or, if donated, acquisition value at time of donation - Commissions - Professional fees (title searches, architect, legal, engineering, appraisal surveying, environmental assessments, etc.) - Permanent landscaping such as land clearing, excavation, fill, grading, drainage (includes movement of earth in preparation for water impoundment) - Demolition of existing buildings and improvements (less salvage) - Removal, relocation, or reconstruction of property of others on the land so that the land may be used differently (railroad, telephone, and power lines) - Accrued and unpaid taxes at date of purchase - Other costs incurred in acquiring the land - Water wells (includes initial cost for drilling, the pump, and its casing) - Right-of-way.